rvergne/LandSeed/README.md

 ```
 Please give relative paths.

-By default, your generated shader is in the output folder with a python script allowing you to try it (assuming your're using default values and classic_shader template).
+By default, your generated shader is in the output folder.

 The first one will choose default input and output files.
 The second will take input and output according to the parameter you give.